Tailgating, face-painted fans back in force at NFL stadiums | WTOP

 “Our objective is the same objective that we had last year: How do we create a safe environment for our fans?”
 Chiefs President Mark Donovan said.
 “We are not experts in the COVID space, we are not experts in the vaccination space and testing space, so we’ll have to work with experts on that.
 I will say this, as an organization we fully support full vaccination.
 We think it’s the safest way for all of us, and we have promoted that.”

+The New England Patriots asked unvaccinated fans to wear a mask to Gillette Stadium events.
+Like other teams, they ask all ticketholders to agree that neither they nor their guests will attend an event if they have tested positive for COVID-19 in the past 14 days, been exposed to someone who has tested positive for COVID-19 in the past 14 days, or experienced symptoms of COVID-19 within 48 hours prior to the event.

+“Last year, it felt like a Massachusetts high school football game, where there was little bands in there.
+Now we’re getting back to how we used to be, just embracing every opportunity to be out there on the field competing,” Patriots linebackers coach Steve Belichick said.
+“Last year, it was humbling not being out there with the fans.
+I’m sure they wanted to be there.
+We wanted them there.
+But that didn’t take away from our intensity in our preparation and our effort and all that type of stuff.”

-AP Pro Football Writer Teresa M. Walker and AP Sports Writers John Wawrow, Steve Reed, Charles Odum and David Skretta contributed.
+AP Pro Football Writer Teresa M. Walker and AP Sports Writers John Wawrow, Steve Reed, Charles Odum, David Skretta and Kyle Hightower contributed.

 More AP NFL coverage: https://apnews.com/hub/NFL and https://twitter.com/AP_NFL